idild13/idild13/README.md

 - 🔭 The last project I worked on is [MVP Tiller Dashboard](https://www.notion.so/MVP-Tiller-Dashboard-26982c849ba880778458c2269df43d19?source=copy_link)

-- 👨‍💻 All of my projects are available below.
+- 👨‍💻 A selection of the **data and BI projects I completed as part of Le Wagon’s Data Analytics Bootcamp** can be found below.

 - 📫 How to reach me **idildorak@gmail.com**